Information

 • emailing it to you at your current email address (if you have previously agreed that email is your preferred contact method)

-If your landlord sends the Notice by recorded delivery post, or by email, the law says they must add an extra two days to allow for delivery.
+If your landlord sends the Notice by recorded delivery post, or by email, the law says they must add an extra 2 days to allow for delivery.

 How much notice your landlord needs to give you will depend on:

-• how long you have lived in the let property
+• how long you’ve lived in the let property

 • why your landlord is asking you to leave

-If your landlord gives you a Notice to Leave and you do not move out as soon as the notice period ends, your landlord can apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) ('the Tribunal' for short) for an eviction order.
+If your landlord gives you a Notice to Leave and you do not move out as soon as the notice period ends, your landlord can apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) for an eviction order.
 They can only do this within 6 months from the date in the notice they gave you.

-The Tribunal will consider your landlord's case and decide whether the eviction ground exists.
-The grounds are split into two categories – mandatory grounds and discretionary grounds.
+The Tribunal will consider your landlord's case and decide whether the eviction ground applies.

 • misled the Tribunal into giving an eviction order it should not have